 - If the barcode appears to be truncated, increase the height and width of the field the font is displayed in so there is extra white space before and after the resulting barcode.
 Most barcodes require a white space around the printed symbol that is at least 10 times the most narrow bar in the barcode.

 - Check the print quality and DPI of the printer.
 Thermal printers that are 203dpi or less can produce poor quality problems if not used properly.
-For more information, please refer to printer and print quality requirements for barcode fonts and print quality requirements for printed barcodes.

-- Make sure the material the barcode is printed on has proper contrast.
+- Make sure the material the barcode is printed on has the proper contrast.
 Normally, the barcode should be black and the background white.
 Using other colors will usually cause poor scanning conditions.
 Also, make sure the material is not too glossy or the scanner light may reflect and will not properly read the barcode.